tsalvo/nes-emu-ios/README.md

 ![NesRomViewController](/screenshots/screenshot01.png?raw=true) ![UIDocumentBrowserViewController](/screenshots/screenshot02.png?raw=true)

 This app uses the UIDocumentBrowserViewController for easy NES ROM (.nes) file browsing using the native Files app interface.
-During emulation, each PPU output frame is rendered to a UIView as a CGImage.
+During emulation, PPU output frames are converted to CIImages and rendered to a Metal Texture (MTLTexture) within a MetalKit View (MTKView).
 The app uses AVAudioEngine for sound, with buffers scheduled periodically from the APU output.
 Everything is done using native iOS frameworks, and no third-party libraries.

 ## Current Features